webex/webex-js-sdk/README.md

 ## Installation

 Since this project is a mono-repository, it provides multiple ways to consume its distributables.
-Please see the respective sections below for information on how to instal and consume this project.
+Please see the respective sections below for information on how to install and consume this project.

 ### Unified Modules